 - The foundation layer provides basic building blocks, like animations and gestures, that build up the higher layers.

-This book is divided into five sections:
+This book is divided into six sections:

 Section 1 is the introduction.
 You’re here!
 In this section, you’ll get an overview of Flutter, learn how to get started and make sure you have everything set up to develop great apps.
 You’ll build a simple app to get a taste of the Dart language and Flutter SDKs.